 - Published: 2008

-- Subject Listing: Asian American Studies, American Art
+- Subject Listing: Art History / Asian American Art; Asian American Studies

 Yun Gee (1906-1963) was born in China, emigrated as a young man to San Francisco, and after living there and in Paris, spent the latter part of his life in New York City.
 Li-lan was born in New York to Yun Gee and Helen Wimmer Gee.
 She still lives and works in and near the city of her birth but has also spent long periods in Japan and more recently in China.
 Father and daughter alike exemplify the desire to live and work in freedom from the restrictions of national identity, a choice that permits openness to different cultures.
 For Yun Gee and Li-lan, this openness was never a reflection of trends in the art world but was an element of life itself, fully embraced and therefore embodied in each artist's paintings.